CR7-SURYA/TechyCR7-lofi-bot/README.md

 - It will ask If you want a temporary server or a 24x7 live server 🚀
 - If you choose temporary server, you might need to keep the termux in split screen or floating window, otherwise it may not work 👊
-- Use CTRL+c to exit temporary mode 🤝
+- Use `CTRL+C` to exit temporary mode 🤝
 - If you choose 24x7 server, you don't need to keep the termux in floating window or split screen, you can even clear it from recent apps !!! 🔥🔥🔥
 - Make sure termux is running in device background 👀
-- Use `pkill -f bot.py` to stop the live server 🤝
+- Use `pkill -f bot.py` to stop the live server 👍

 ## 🚀 Useful Tips...
 - ✅ Make sure you have disabled battery optimisation for termux if you want your 24x7 live server